10 Sep What is the future of the teaching profession?

-Alibaba has over 66,000 full-time employees and a market value of $420 billion, according to Business Today.
+According to Business Today, Alibaba has over 66,000 full-time employees and a market value of $420 billion.

-In his speech at Viva Tech conference in Paris on May 16, 2019, Ma announced he would be going back to teaching on retiring.
+In his speech at the Viva Tech conference in Paris on May 16, 2019, Ma announced he would be teaching on retiring.

-To me, this is a very wise choice.
+To me, this is a wise choice.
 Education is one of the things that will never excise from society.
-And, as intelligent technologies and robots continue to reshape our world, the ability to impart knowledge, attitude, and skills at the same time to learners has become of prime importance.
+As intelligent technologies and robots continue to reshape our world, the ability to impart knowledge, attitude, and skills at the same time to learners has become of prime importance.

 In this article, I attempt to answer these questions in simple terms.
 Here’s what I think:

-The impact of technological transformation is abundantly felt in every aspect of our society.
-Just as work is no longer tied to the office, learning is no longer beholden to the classroom.
+We abundantly feel the impact of technological transformation in every aspect of our society today.
+Just as we no longer tie our work to the office, learning is no longer beholden to the classroom.

 Open-source materials and e-learning tools are driving the cost of learning to zero and creating a global classroom.
-Also, Virtual Reality (VR) and Augmented Reality (AR) is breaking the barriers of time and space.
+Also, Virtual Reality (VR) and Augmented Reality (AR) break the barriers of time and space.

 Experts say that a third of all students now take at least one online course.

 Instead of being a substitute, technology will empower teachers to compress concepts that could take four years of college education to learn into weeks.
-Not only that, educators will be able to better tailor their services to each student’s needs, thereby enhancing students’ motivation, democratizing education, and fostering learning.
+Not only that, but educators will also be able better to tailor their services to each student’s needs, thereby enhancing students’ motivation, democratizing education, and fostering learning.

 According to the Christensen Institute, “as artificial intelligence and other technologies transform various professions, the most valued and secure jobs will be those that require complex social skills—such as teaching.”

 A report from the McKinsey Global Institute further highlights a fork in the curve and probably the “new basic” skills for the future of work: communication, collaboration, critical thinking, and creative problem-solving.
-The more intelligent technologies continue to redefine our workplace, the more human cognitive skills are needed.
+The more intelligent technologies continue to redefine our workplace, the more we need social cognitive skills.

 The last year 2018, Drake’s latest album, “Scorpion,” debuted at number one on the Billboard charts and had one of the biggest weeks ever for a hip-hop album.
 Among other feats, it became the first album to reach 1 billion streams across all platforms worldwide – grossing over $1M in 24 hours, according to Rolling Stone.